 Related Articles:

-Do I have a Acanthamoeba Keratitis Lawsuit?
+Do I have an Acanthamoeba Keratitis Lawsuit?

-If you or a loved one have developed a corneal infection (keratitis) while using any multi-purpose contact lens solution, you should contact us immediately.
+If you or a loved one has developed a corneal infection (keratitis) while using any multi-purpose contact lens solution, you should contact us immediately.
 You may be entitled to compensation and we can help.